MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/developing-your-application.md

 *Example output*
 ![cmdlet output](../media/develop/output-of-Get-AadrmConfiguration.png)

-- Disconnect from the service: `Disconnect-AadrmService`
+- Disconnect from the service: `Disconnect-AipServiceService`

 ### Create a service Principal
 Follow these steps to create a Service Principal: